Skip to main content

 Lever Seated Crunch

-How to Perform - Lever Seated Crunch
+How to Perform the Lever Seated Crunch

 1. Adjust the lever machine seat so that when seated, your upper chest aligns with the movement arm pad.
 Secure your feet flat on the floor for stability.